 Move the Pizza to the Pizza Peel

 The first step is to move the pizza from the counter to the pizza peel.

 It’s pretty common to assemble the pizza peel instead of the working surface, but this causes two issues.
 The longer the pizza stays on the pizza peel, the more likely is it to get stuck to the peel.
 It also really sucks to realize that the pizza is stuck when you’re trying to get it from the pizza peel into the blazing hot stone.

 By assembling the pizza on your working surface, you’ll make sure that the time on the peel is minimized.
 It’s then much more unlikely to get stuck.

 Dust the Pizza Peel

 An alternative is using cornmeal instead of semolina.
-However, cornmeal tend to burn more on the pizza stone, in addition to adding flavor and texture to the crust.
-I therefore stick to the more traditional semolina.
+However, cornmeal tends to burn more on the pizza stone, in addition to adding flavor and texture to the crust.
+I, therefore, stick to the more traditional semolina.